-As of December 31, 2021 and 2020, \$1.4 million and \$0.8 million, respectively, of interest expense was capitalized within oil and gas properties in relation to debt incurred to finance the construction of PP&E assets (see discussion of accounting policy in note 2(h)).
+During the years ended December 31, 2022 and 2021, \$1.4 million and \$1.4 million, respectively, of interest expense was capitalized within oil properties in relation to debt incurred to finance the construction of PP&E assets (see discussion of accounting policy in note 2(h)).
+The Company uses a weighted average interest rate (annual interest expense on debt divided by total principal balance) to determine the amount of interest to be capitalized.